fullstackreact/react-native-firestack/README.md

 * Intended on being as drop-dead simple as possible
 * And so much more

+## Example app

+We have a working application example available in at [fullstackreact/FirestackApp](https://github.com/fullstackreact/FirestackApp).
+Check it out for more details about how to use Firestack.

 ## Why?

 Firebase is awesome and it's combination with the Google Cloud Platform makes it super awesome.
 Sadly, the latest version of Firebase requires the `window` object.
 That's where Firestack comes in!
 Firestack provides a really thin layer that sits on top of the native Firebase SDKs and attempts to use the JavaScript library as much as possible rather than reinventing the wheel.